Information Systems Undergraduate Program

 The study of Information Systems and Quantitative Analysis involves application of computers, mathematics, statistics, and other quantitative techniques in the solution of a wide variety of business problems.

-Students with an MIS undergraduate degree will have the educational background appropriate for pursuing career opportunities in business data processing, information management, software development and maintenance, information centers, systems analysis and design, distributed systems, network management, systems simulation, IT project management, and other related areas.
+Students with an MIS undergraduate degree will have the educational background appropriate for pursuing career opportunities in:

 Managers can be more effective and efficient when assisted by computer-based information systems.
-In this specialization, the student learns how the information technology can be used to solve business problems, enhance corporate performance and gain an competitive advantage in the marketplace.
+In this specialization, the student learns how information technology can be used to solve business problems, enhance corporate performance and gain a competitive advantage in the marketplace.

 Managing an information system requires:

 - Developing, implementing, and managing computers, communications, and information for organizational, departmental, and individual technology systems,

 - Acquiring new information technology and incorporating it in the organization's strategy, planning, and practices,

 - Developing and adapting systems for use in organization processes using quality systems and interfaces as well as recognition of socio-technical design issues and change management.